A 20 Year Crusade

 In 1996, disillusioned with her with her career in the newspaper industry, Jane Walker headed over to the Philippines for a rethink about her future.
 What was supposed to be a short break ended up being the start of a brand new life.

 Jane heard of the horrendous conditions in which families were living and working on rubbish dumps in Manila, and on arrival asked a taxi driver to take her to the worst slum areas he knew – so she could see for herself.
-It was the most pivotal moment of her life and the start of a 20 year crusade to try and help break the cycle of poverty through education, welfare and livelihood programs.
-After building the world’s first school out of recycled shipping container vans and transforming the lives of thousands of families, the charity is without question, a remarkable success.
+It was the most pivotal moment of her life and the start of a 23 year crusade to try and help break the cycle of poverty through education, welfare and livelihood programs.
+After building the world’s first school out of recycled shipping container vans and transforming the lives of thousands of families, the School became a purple beacon of hope.